Capillary/ecom-api-document/source/includes/_picklist.md

 UserId* | string | Unique GUID of the user associated to the order item Weight | int | Weight of the item
 ActualPrice | float | Net price of the item.
-The item price can be changed if `isVariance` is set to true isVariance | boolean | Whether there is change in the price of the current item  during picklist creation.
-In case of any difference, the item price can be changed by passing the `ActualPrice` of the item
+The item price can be changed if `isVariance` is set to true isVariance | boolean | Whether there is change in the price of the current item while creating picklist.
+If there is a difference, the item price can be changed by passing the `ActualPrice` of the item

 <aside class="notice">All parameters marked by * are mandatory.</aside>